 Do not shake or dilute.
 Swirl the vial gently after thawing and before each withdrawal.

-Verify that the vial has a blue flip-off cap and the product name is Spikevax JN.1.
-If the vial has a blue flip-off cap and the product name is Spikevax 0.1 mg/mL, Spikevax bivalent Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.4-5 or Spikevax XBB.1.5, please make reference to the Summary of Product Characteristics for that formulation.
+Verify that the vial has a blue flip-off cap and the product name is Spikevax LP.8.1.
+If the vial has a blue flip-off cap and the product name is Spikevax 0.1 mg/mL, Spikevax bivalent Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.4-5, Spikevax XBB.1.5 or Spikevax JN.1, please make reference to the Summary of Product Characteristics for that formulation.

 Pierce the stopper preferably at a different site each time.